 Best Garmin Handheld GPS Units iMore 2021

-Investing in a standalone, handheld GPS unit is a wise choice for geocachers, walkers, hikers, ramblers, campers, et al. We've rounded up a selection of the best options out there, all of which are made by American multinational company Garmin.
+Investing in a standalone, handheld GPS unit is a wise choice for geocachers, walkers, hikers, ramblers, and campers as it's an important part of your essential outdoor tech.
+We've rounded up a selection of the best options out there, all of which are made by American multinational company Garmin.
 As a specialist in GPS software and hardware, Garmin has the handheld GPS market sewn up.
 In fact, modern handheld GPS units look a lot like consumer smartphones, like our overall best pick, the Garmin Montana 680.
 With a 4-inch color touchscreen display and a built-in camera, it's a great choice for contemporary consumers who are looking to get some superb mapping tech in the palm of their hand.

 - Best for Hikers: Garmin eTrex Touch 35